EstherBrown1/Instagram/README.md

 - [ ] Tapping on a post's username or profile photo goes to that user's profile page
 - [ ] User can comment on a post and see all comments for each post in the post details screen.
 - [ ] User can like a post and see number of likes for each post in the post details screen.
-- [X ] Implement a custom camera view.
+- [X] Implement a custom camera view.

 The following **additional** features are implemented: